joel-grant/joel-grant/README.md

 I love taking **complex, repeatable tasks and breaking them down into simple, automated steps** - whether that's streamlining deployment processes, optimizing database operations, or creating developer-friendly tooling that makes everyone's job easier.

 ### 🎯 What I Do:
-- � **Backend Development**: Building robust APIs and services with Ruby on Rails & Java
+- 🔧 **Backend Development**: Building robust APIs and services with Ruby on Rails & Java
 - ☁️ **Platform Engineering**: Designing and implementing scalable infrastructure using IaC
-- � **DevOps & CI/CD**: Creating efficient pipelines in GitHub Actions and GitLab CI
+- 🚀 **DevOps & CI/CD**: Creating efficient pipelines in GitHub Actions and GitLab CI
 - 🏗️ **Infrastructure as Code**: Automating cloud deployments with Terraform and Kubernetes
 - 🌱 **Always Learning**: Open to exploring new backend technologies and frameworks
+- 🥕 **Vegetable Gardening**: Growing my own food and applying the same patience I use for nurturing code
+- 🎢 **Theme Park Enthusiast**: Exploring parks and appreciating the engineering behind the thrills
+- ✈️ **Travel Lover**: Discovering new places and cultures around the world

 <div align="center">
   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>